PlatONnetwork/docs/docs/PlatON经济方案.md

 #### Cost analysis of validation nodes

-In PlatON, the cost of maintaining a verification node includes the following:
+In PlatON, the cost of maintaining a validator node includes the following:
 - Equipment power
 -System security maintenance
 -Client Support Services